 Compared to many other states, Hawaii’s taxes on medical cannabis are relatively low.
 On the island of Oahu, there is a 4.5% generic excise tax; however, every other island that sells marijuana (Hawaii, Maui, and Kauai) only has a 4.0% generic excise tax.

 In July 2019, Hawaii passed HB 1383 to become the 26th state to decriminalize marijuana.
 While the possession of smaller amounts of marijuana is no longer a misdemeanor and not punishable by jail time, it only covers possession of very small amounts (up to 3 grams).
 Those found possessing larger quantities of marijuana may still be subject to a heavy fine and unfortunately long jail time.
-It’s also important to note that decriminalization does not mean legalization (you may only legally carry up to 4 ounces of marijuana if you are registered medical marijuana patient).
+It’s also important to note that decriminalization does not mean legalization (you may only legally carry up to 4 ounces of marijuana if you are a registered medical marijuana patient).
 The current penalties for marijuana possession in Hawaii are as follows:

 Possession for Personal Use: